 There is no doubt that the younger generation are influenced about their future career from a very early age, from parents, teachers and peers.
 The CNet team is playing an important role in this.

-Many of the team at CNet are STEM ambassadors and are regularly involved in STEM activities through working closely with STEMPOINT East and The STEM Innovation Centre.
-Recently CNet has presented the data centre sector and wider digital infrastructure industry to students at The STEM Innovation Centre for the UK’s Eastern Region, and we have provided all the students with the opportunity to take the Data Centre Fundamentals program free of charge so they can really understand what a data centre is, how we all rely on them every day and why they are so important.
+Many of the team at CNet are STEM ambassadors and are regularly involved in STEM activities through working closely with STEMPOINT East and The STEM Innovation Centre in the UK.
+Recently CNet has presented the data center sector and wider digital infrastructure industry to students at The STEM Innovation Centre for the UK’s Eastern Region, and we have provided all the students with the opportunity to take the Data Center Fundamentals program free of charge so they can really understand what a data center is, how we all rely on them every day and why they are so important.

 We also visit schools throughout the local region to give a series of talks to students of varying ages.
 The aim is to inspire the younger generation across STEM subjects by introducing them to the industry and encourage them to look closer at the industry, talk about it and consider it as a potential career opportunity.